 How to Become an HVAC Technician

-Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.
+Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be especially useful as equipment grows in complexity and functionality.

 Another key perk of working in HVAC is next to no student debt.

-A Daily Schedule as an HVAC Technician
+Your Day-to-Day Schedule as an HVAC Technician

-As stated previously, you should be comfortable working outdoors in inclement weather as well as in difficult-to-reach places.
-For jobs that work with customers or clients, strong customer service skills are always welcome.
+As we mentioned before, you should be comfortable working outdoors in severe weather as well as in difficult-to-reach places.
+If you work in a customer-facing role, strong customer service skills are always a positive.

-Along with starting your own business, there are several other ways to advance your career.
+In addition to owning your own business, there are several other ways to advance your career.
 These include:

 - HVAC manager, $72,515 average salary